cianjinks/raytracing/dependencies/glfw/README.md

 ## System requirements

-GLFW supports Windows XP and later and macOS 10.8 and later.
+GLFW supports Windows 7 and later and macOS 10.11 and later.
 Linux and other Unix-like systems running the X Window System are supported even without a desktop environment or modern extensions, although some features require a running window or clipboard manager.
 The OSMesa backend requires Mesa 6.3.